mhpob/Random/README.md

 # ARIS
-We should put what the steps that we identified in our chat here so we can keep track of our progress.
+We should put the steps that we identified in our chat here so we can keep track of our progress.

 - [x] Video into individual frames